-Turbinate Hyperthrophy in Cary and Fayetteville, NC
+Turbinate Hyperthrophy in Fayetteville, NC

 Turbinates are bony structures covered with soft tissue on the sides of the inner nose that regulate airflow and protect the inner nasal anatomy.
 If you suffer from enlarged turbinates, you are familiar with experiencing its effects, such as chronic sinus infections and nosebleeds, difficulty breathing and snoring.
 At Cape Fear Aesthetics you can be treated in various ways.
 We offer these treatments to residents of Fayetteville, Sanford, Lumberton, Holly Springs, Cary and the neighboring areas of North Carolina.